Vintage Stereo Buying Guide & FAQ

 One of the biggest misconceptions is that a 100 watt rated speaker could not possibly be damaged by a 50 watt per channel amplifier.
 This could not be more wrong, as an amplifier turned up until it distorts can easily damage many speakers.
 Speaker power rating is simply a rough guideline.

-Ironically, efficiency rating is commonly overlooked, and easily as important if not more so than power rating.
+Ironically, efficiency is commonly overlooked, and easily as important if not more so than power rating.
 A more efficient speaker will produce a larger volume for a given amount of power.
-Important if you’re looking for the most volume for a given power.
-A more efficient speaker does not necessarily mean better quality sound.
+Especially important if you’re looking to fill a large space with sound.
+Ironically, a more efficient speaker does not necessarily mean better quality sound.
+Some of the most accurate speakers in the world are actually inefficient, and require a high performance amplifier.

 What type of speaker is best?